AdaCore/training_material/courses/ada_essentials/130_program_structure/05-visibility_limits.rst

       Explanations

       A. :ada:`Object_A` is in the public part of :ada:`P` - visible to any unit that :ada:`with`'s :ada:`P`
-      B. :ada:`Object_B` is in the private part of :ada:`P` - visible in the private part or body of any descendant of :ada:`P`
+      B. :ada:`Object_B` is in the private section of :ada:`P` - visible in the private section or body of any descendant of :ada:`P`
       C. :ada:`Object_C` is in the body of :ada:`P`, so it is only visible in the body of :ada:`P`
       D. A and B are both valid completions